Spawnova/ShinsImageScanClass/README.md

 * I've only tested on my end and can confirm it works for me using 32/64 bit AHK V1.1 on windows 10
 * if it doesn't work for you let me know, I may be able to help, or may not just depends.

+### Donations

+Thanks for stopping by!
+If you really enjoy my code and want to make a <ins>small</ins> donation, then here's a link! https://www.buymeacoffee.com/Spawnova

+**I will continue to provide code, and support released classes regardless of any monetary support**, and I'd rather none is given if you are not comfortably in a position to do so!